jpsilvashy/jpsilvashy.github.com/_posts/2012-08-05-sinatra-console.md

 tags: ['ruby', sinatra']
 ---

 Did you know you can open a console for your Sinatra apps just like you can with rails?
-You can do this though `irb` but send in the path to your app with the `-r-` parameter.
+You can do this through `irb` but send in the path to your app with the `-r` parameter.

 <pre>
- $ irb -r ./my_app.rb
+irb -r ./my_app.rb
 </pre>